 Further guidance on information to be included in a report

-- Guidance on the Control of Odour and Noise from Commercial Kitchen Exhaust Systems
+- Guidance on the Control of Noise and Odour from Commercial Kitchen Exhaust Systems NB although withdrawn by DEFRA, this is still a useful guidance to be read alongside the following EMAQ guide

 - ETSU- R-97 the assessment and rating of wind turbine noise